gboeing/ppd534/syllabus/readme.md

 **Oct 7 - Spatial Data**

-We introduce the basics of loading spatial data, projecting them, analyzing them, and mapping them.
+We introduce the foundational concepts of loading spatial data, projecting them, analyzing them, and mapping them.

 Readings to be completed prior to class: